 Back to Environmental Stewardship Overview

 The forests we manage host hundreds of native vertebrate species, including large mammals such as deer, elk, cougar, black bear and bobcat, as well as a tremendous diversity of birds, reptiles, amphibians, insects, native fish and other aquatic species.
 Each of these species needs something different from their habitat, including different forest age classes and structures, and other important features such as healthy riparian areas.
-Since our millions of acres of timberlands contain a range of forest stand ages and structures, along with protected areas around streams and wetlands, these forests support a high level of native biodiversity.
+Since our millions of acres of timberlands contain a range of forest ages and structures, along with protected areas around streams, wetlands and special habitat features, these forests support a high level of biodiversity.

-To preserve and protect the ecosystem balance, we regularly conduct biodiversity assessments across all the forests we own and manage in the United States, and in the public forests we manage in Canada.
-These assessments, which include analyzing species occurrence data and monitoring for the presence of threatened or endangered species, guide and inform our implementation of habitat conservation and species management plans.
-These practices include leaving buffers along riparian areas, surveying sites for species occurrences prior to harvesting and thinning activities, refraining from harvest during certain times and managing for specific habitats using prescribed burns or thinning harvests.
+To preserve and protect the ecosystem balance, we are constantly taking the biodiversity pulse of all the land we own and manage.
+Our assessments, which include collecting and analyzing species occurrence data and monitoring for the presence of threatened or endangered species, guide and inform our implementation of forest management activities, as well as our habitat conservation and species management plans.
+Practices we implement to support biodiversity include leaving buffers along riparian areas, surveying sites for species occurrences prior to harvesting and thinning activities, refraining from harvest during certain sensitive times for animal species, and helping create specific habitats using prescribed burns.

 Everyday